-Ben and wife, Nadene and son, Robbie, moved to Alaska from Lubbock, Texas in the late 1960’s to cash in the oil pipe line.
+Ben and his wife Nadene and son, Robbie, moved to Alaska from Lubbock, Texas in the late 1960s to cash in the oil pipeline.
 Ben was an excellent welder.
 He and Robbie adapted well to the work and fun in Alaska.
 Poor Nadene tagged along so she would not miss anything.
-Her job was to scream and scold!!
+Her job was to scream and scold!
 They all had the deep Texas accent.
-The jovial Ben with his ever and always stories, sent smiles to everyone he talked with.
+The jovial Ben, with his ever and always stories, sent smiles to everyone he talked with.

-Ben climbed on the trailer hitch, hooked up to the old-old “yallar” school bus that was Bens motor home, to get things ready for Robbie to glide the boat onto the trailer.
-Robbie carefully circled around, lined up the boat, Ben guiding him with one hand, hanging on with the other hand.
+Ben climbed on the trailer hitch, hooked up to the old-old “yallar” school bus that was Ben and Nadene’s motor home, to get things ready for Robbie to glide the boat onto the trailer.
+Robbie carefully circled around, lined up the boat, Ben guiding him with one hand, hanging on the boat trailer with the other hand.
 Robbie glided into position, getting ready to “give her a little goose.”
 Ben yelled “yar a little crook-it.”
 Robbie thinks he said “back off” and in his confusion of trying to please his Dad, instead of pulling the throttle back, he pushed the throttle full forward!

-The boat jumped out of the water, up onto the boat trailer, slightly sideways to the right, hit the back of Ben’s old yellar bus, glanced off and got wedged “catty-wompus” between the yellar bus and the trailer tire, the boat motor roaring wide open.
+The boat jumped out of the water, up onto the boat trailer, slightly sideways to the right, hit the back of Ben’s old yellar bus, glanced off and got wedged “catty-wompus” between the yellar bus and the trailer tire.
+The boat motor roared wide open.
 Robbie finally got the motor shut down.
-That’s when we heard him screaming at the top of his lungs.
+We heard Robbie screaming at the top of his lungs.
 “I kilt ma’ Dad!
 I kilt ma’ Dad!
 OH!
 NO!
 What did I do?
 I kilt him – I kilt him!”

 Then he started sobbing uncontrollably with his head on the steering wheel of the boat.